 CBS reboot of the 80s classic soap opera Dynasty films throughout Suwanee, including at City Hall.

-Swanky, well-dressed art lovers descended upon City Hall for Guess Whose Coming to Cocktails - a black-tie optional fund- and awareness-raiser for the Suwanee's public arts initiative.
+Swanky, well-dressed art lovers descended upon City Hall for Guess Who's Coming to Cocktails - a black-tie optional fund- and awareness-raiser for the Suwanee's public arts initiative.

 Suwanee enhances already-impressive greenway system with the addition of the Brushy Creek Trail.